UK in the World Programme

 Activities

-• Working groups with subject matter experts on priority areas including trade and science and technology;
+• Working groups with subject matter experts on priority areas including the UK’s choices on international economics and economic security, the country’s approach to international development, and the role the UK’s science and technology sector plays in its global power.

-• Publishing analysis that critically examines UK foreign policy and offers recommendations to improve the UK’s position in the world;
+• Publishing analysis that critically examines UK foreign policy and offers recommendations on the choices and trade-offs for policymakers.

-• Engaging in public discussions, debate and with the media to share insights into the latest developments impacting UK foreign policy;
+• Engaging in public discussions and working with the media to share insights into the latest developments affecting UK foreign policy.

 Research focus